-Let me start with a basic truth as a Retirement Advisor & Annuity Advisor – WE THE ANNUITY GUYS ARE GUILTY – as trusted financial advisers, of believing annuities should be an important part of a well balanced retirement portfolio.
-We admit our bias in that we believe annuities are proven financial instruments that will provide safer, more secure growth and **guaranteed lifetime income throughout retirement.
-Finding a trustworthy licensed retirement financial planner with true annuity expertise to correctly balance your portfolio may not as easy as one would think!
+Let me start with this basic truth as a Retirement Advisor & Annuity Advisor – THE ANNUITY GUYS ARE GUILTY – of believing annuities should be an important part of a well balanced retirement portfolio.
+We admit our bias in that we believe annuities are proven financial instruments that will provide safer, more secure growth and reliable lifetime income throughout retirement.
+However, finding a trustworthy licensed retirement financial planner with true annuity expertise to correctly balance your portfolio may not be as easy as one would think!

 Guarantees, including optional benefits, are backed by the claims-paying ability of the issuer, and may contain limitations, including surrender charges, which may affect policy values.
 During this segment, Dick and Eric are referring to Fixed Annuities unless otherwise specified.